SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/02-Streams.md

 readable.resume();
 ```

-- **Events**
+## Events

-All streams are instances of "**EventEmitter**".

-They emit events used to read and write data.
+All streams are instances of "**EventEmitter**", emit events used to read and write data.

 The most important events on a readable stream are:

-The **data** event - is emitted whenever the stream passes a chunk of data to the consumer.
+- **Data**: this event emits whenever the stream passes a chunk of data to the consumer

-The **end** event - is emitted when there is no more data to be received from the stream.
+- **End**: this event emits when there is no more data to be received from the stream

-The **error** event - is emitted when there is an error receiving data.
+- **Error**: this event emits is emitted when there is an error receiving data

 [/slide]

 [slide hideTitle]

-# Readable Stream Example
+# DEMO: Readable Stream Example - add demo

 An HTTP request is an instance of a readable stream.